 How Markets Work: Real-World Applications of Supply and Demand (EC102)

 While driving to campus, I am reminded of how economic concepts are exemplified in the real world: a local coffee shop offers a free drink after purchasing twelve drinks in order to induce brand loyalty, a restaurant went out of business because it was located near a well-established rival, and a movie theater offers a student discount in order to attract more consumers and maximize profits.
 This class serves as an introduction to microeconomics, the study of the decision-making process of firms and households and their interaction in the marketplace.
-By using real-world examples and case studies, students will develop their economic intuition so that they will be able to critically discuss and analyze economic issues.
+By using real-world examples and current events, students will develop their economic intuition so that they will be able to critically discuss and analyze economic issues.

-Kerry Tan is an Assistant Professor of Economics at Loyola University Maryland.
+Dr. Kerry Tan is an Assistant Professor of Economics at Loyola University Maryland.
 He received his BA from the University of California, San Diego and his PhD from The Ohio State University.
-Kerry enjoys fueling his students’ curiosity for economics by connecting the course material to their everyday lives and is a recent recipient of the Chair’s Award for Distinguished Teaching in Economics.
+Professor Tan enjoys fueling his students’ curiosity for economics by connecting the course material to their everyday lives and is a recent recipient of the Chair’s Award for Distinguished Teaching in Economics.
 He is fascinated by anything dealing with airplanes and conducts research on pricing strategies in the U.S. airline industry.

 Introduction to Computers with Software Applications (CS111)